aaronemc/emc-hackathon-tweets/Readme.md

 ## Tag: badass-step-05

-This step adds code to pull tweets into the UI using angular $http
+This step adds code to pull tweets into the UI **as raw JSON data** using angular $http

 1. index.html - Displays authenticated status true | false
 2. app.js - When the controller loads (when the page loads), it calls /auth, which does authentication with twitter to get a key, then responds with JSON containing  `{auth : true}`